 Apprenticeship is a method of gaining the expertise needed to become a skilled tradesperson.
-This is accomplished through a combination of on-the-job and classroom training.
+This is accomplished through a combination of on-the-job and classroom training that leads to a trades credential.
 Typically, apprentices train for four years (although this varies by trade), spending four to sixteen weeks a year in an educational institution and the rest of the time training on the job.
-When all training has been completed, the apprentice writes provincial examinations set by industry and the Government of Alberta, and if successful becomes certified by the Province as a qualified tradesperson or journeyperson.
-Upon completion of the program the apprentice may also write interprovincial exams to obtain Red Seal status.
+When all training has been completed, the apprentice writes provincial examinations set by industry and the Government of Alberta.
+If successful, the apprentice becomes certified by the Province as a qualified tradesperson or journeyperson.
+Upon completion of the program, the apprentice may also write interprovincial exams to obtain Red Seal status.